eldenpark/moodsic/README.md

 Mood classification using spectrograms of sound

 ## Inspiration
 Music streaming platforms such as Spotify and Apple Music recommend a list of songs that are generally known to be associated with a certain mood.
-We aim to programmatically sort out the songs based on the mood without a person individually tagging all the songs.
+We explore the possibilities of programmatically sorting out the songs based on the mood without a person individually tagging all the songs.

 ## Spectrogram
 A **spectrogram** is a visual representation of the spectrum of frequencies of a signal as it varies with time.
 We used these images of sound to train our convolutional neural network based model.